Appalachian State University: Campus

 The center of campus is nicknamed Sanford Mall, an open grassy quad between the student union, dining halls, and library.
-Sanford Hall, located on the mall's edge, is named for Terry Sanford, a former governor of the state.
+Sanford Hall, on the mall's edge, is named for Terry Sanford, a former governor of the state.
 Rivers Street, a thoroughfare for town and university traffic, essentially divides the campus into east and west sections with tunnels and a pedestrian bridge connecting the two halves.
-The eastern half includes Sanford Mall, Plemmons Student Union, Roess Dining Hall (formerly known as Central Dining Hall), and Belk Library, along with two communities of residence halls.
-The west side has Trivette Dining Hall, the Student Recreation Center (or SRC), the Quinn Recreation Center, Kidd Brewer Stadium, and Stadium Heights and Yosef Hollow, the two remaining residence hall communities.
+The eastern half includes Sanford Mall, Plemmons Student Union, Central Dining Hall, and Carol Grotnes Belk Library and Information Commons, along with two residence hall neighborhoods, East Everest, and Durham Neighborhood.
+The west side has Trivette Dining Hall, the Student Recreation Center (or SRC), the Quinn Recreation Center, Kidd Brewer Stadium, and Stadium Side, Mountain Side and Pond Side residence hall neighborhoods.
 At the north end, Bodenheimer Drive crosses over Rivers Street and leads to Appalachian Heights (an apartment-style residence hall), Mountaineer Hall, the Chancellor's House, the Living Learning Center, and Jim and Bettie Smith Stadium.
-The George M. Holmes Convocation Center at the south end of Rivers Street is the gateway and entrance to campus.
+The George M. Holmes Convocation Center at Rivers Street's south end is the gateway and entrance to campus.

 Turchin Center for the Visual Arts

 The Turchin Center for the Visual Arts on the edge of main campus is the university's visual art center.
-The Turchin Center is the largest visual arts center in northwestern North Carolina, eastern Tennessee, and southwestern Virginia.
-It displays rotating exhibits indoors and outdoors, some exhibits being culturally specific to the Appalachians, and offers community outreach programs through art courses.
-The center was opened by Appalachian State in 2003.
-The newly renovated Schaefer Center for the Performing Arts, a 1,635 seat performance venue, hosts artists from around the world.
+It is the largest visual arts center in northwestern North Carolina, eastern Tennessee, and southwestern Virginia.
+It displays rotating exhibits indoors and outdoors, some culturally specific to the Appalachians, and offers community outreach programs through art courses.
+It opened in 2003.
+The newly renovated Schaefer Center for the Performing Arts, a 1,635-seat performance venue, hosts artists from around the world.

 Appalachian State University Preserve

-The Appalachian State University Nature Preserve consists of 67 acres of protected woodlands located by the heart of campus.
+The Appalachian State University Nature Preserve consists of 67 acres of protected woodlands near the heart of campus.
 The land was dedicated as a State Natural Area in 1999 through the North Carolina Nature Preserves Act, and serves as an outdoor classroom for students and faculty.
-The primary purposes of the preserve are to enable conservation, education and recreation for students, staff, and faculty.
+The preserve's primary purpose is to enable conservation, education, and recreation for students, staff, and faculty.

 Administration

-The University of North Carolina's Board of Governors plans and develops the coordinated system of higher education within the state.
-They set university policy but delegate Appalachian State's daily operations to a chancellor.
+The University of North Carolina's Board of Governors plans and develops the coordinated system of higher education in the state.
+It sets university policy but delegate Appalachian State's daily operations to a chancellor.
 The chancellor likewise delegates some duties to the provost, several vice-chancellors, and other administrative offices.
 These administrative offices are advised by several university committees on the needs of campus constituents, as represented by a Faculty Senate, Staff Senate, Graduate Student Association Senate, and the Student Government Association.